Carrie Klingelsmith, Executive Director

 Start Date: July 2021

 Matthew is a 20 plus year resident of Petoskey Michigan.
-Before joining Manna, he started his career as an administrative officer in Government Relations, followed by working as an executive for the Boy Scouts of America.
+Matthew has a bachelor’s degree in political science from Michigan State University focusing on local government and nonprofit management.
+Before joining Manna, he started his career as an administrative staffer in Government Relations, followed by working as an executive for the Boy Scouts of America.

 Matthew resides in the Walloon Lake area near family.
 He is a proud uncle of triplets.
 His hobbies include winter activities, hiking, camping, and enjoying Northern Michigan summers.

 “I find immense joy in participating with Manna’s volunteers.
 Working with mission oriented people moving towards a common goal is exciting.”